Karl Schleunes

-In the 1960s, along with a handful of European and American scholars, Karl helped establish a new field in modern historical studies.
-His ground-breaking research in the Berlin Document Center which holds materials captured from the Germans, provided him with evidence to produce an exhaustive analysis of the policies which led to the murders of six million Jews.
+In the 1960s, along with a handful of European and American scholars, Schleunes helped establish a new field in modern historical studies: Holocaust studies.
+His ground-breaking research in the Berlin Document Center, which holds materials captured from the Germans, provided him with evidence to produce an exhaustive analysis of the policies that led to the murder of six million Jews.

+In 1970, Schleunes published The Twisted Road to Auschwitz: Nazi Policy Toward German Jews, 1993-39, which was a landmark in Holocaust historiography.
+His interpretation of the Final Solution as a product of unplanned evolution rather than premeditated 'grand design' triggered a debate that has energized Holocaust scholarship in the two decades since its publishing.

-Schleunes worked on a book project that looks at the same problems as The Twisted Road to Auschwitz but is drawn from the fifty years of information garnered since the launching of his book published a half century ago and, in fact, still in print.
-As Karl said, "I learned a lot in fifty years; the book didn't learn anything."
+Schleunes later worked on a book project that looked at the same problems as The Twisted Road to Auschwitz, but was drawn from the fifty years of information garnered since the launching of his book.
+As Schleunes said, "I learned a lot in fifty years; the book didn't learn anything."

-Karl will be remembered for his many years of workshops sponsored by the NC Council on the Holocaust Teacher Workshops teachers across the state and as the honoree of the Schleunes Lectures which annually bring a well-known Holocaust scholar to speak at Greensboro College, an event sponsored by Richard and Jane Levy.
+Schleunes will be remembered for his many years of workshops sponsored by the NC Council on the Holocaust Teacher Workshops teachers across the state, and as the honoree of the Schleunes Lecture: an annual series of lectures sponsored by Jane and Richard Levy that invites well-known Holocaust scholars to speak at Greensboro College.